The-New-Platinum-Team/PlatinumQuest-Dev/README.md

 For new developers this should *not* be downloaded from the GitHub website, but cloned with git (or a git client such as VSCode or GitHub Desktop), which has an interface that lets you easily update it and sync your local files to this repository.

 ## Running
+1. Clone this repository through a git client, such as [GitHub Desktop](https://desktop.github.com/) or [VSCode](https://code.visualstudio.com/).
+2. Pull the LFS through the command `git lfs pull`
-To run this, you need a copy of the latest game executables.
-Get them from [PQ Binaries repository](https://github.com/The-New-Platinum-Team/PQBinaries).
-Copy the files in the platform specific folders to `Marble Blast Platinum` folder.
-Or, if you want to build the plugins from source, clone and build [MBExtender](https://github.com/The-New-Platinum-Team/MBExtender-Dev) and install it into `Marble Blast Platinum`.
+3. Get the copies of the latest game executables from the [PQ Binaries repository](https://github.com/The-New-Platinum-Team/PQBinaries).
+4. Copy the files from the platform specific folders of the PQ Binaries repo to the `Marble Blast Platinum` folder.

+If you want to build the plugins from source, clone and build [MBExtender](https://github.com/The-New-Platinum-Team/MBExtender-Dev) and install it into `Marble Blast Platinum`.

 ## License
 MIT License for all PQ script files and shaders.
 See the headers of individual files for further details.